Doctor of Business Administration

-Vince Hafeli is president of Ajax Paving Industries of Florida, located in Sarasota County, where he oversees all operations for the organization that employs more than 450 workers.
-He is responsible for safety, trucking, production, manufacturing, quality and fleet maintenance.
-He is heavily involved with the annual budgeting process and sets the direction of the company.
+Vince Hafeli is president of Ajax Paving Industries of Florida, located in southwest Florida, where he oversees operations for the organization that employs more than 450 workers.
+He is responsible for the overall process and sets the company's direction.

 Hafeli earned an MBA from Webster University and a bachelor’s degree in management

 from Phoenix University.

 Jason Maniecki is the president and “head coach” for All Pro Realty, a subsidiary of Keller Williams Realty.
 He is a highly driven, results-oriented business leader and real estate consultant with more than 20 years’ experience in the real estate industry.
 All Pro Realty provided residential sales and property management services in the Tampa Bay area and in 2018, the company expanded to add full-service residential property rental and management.